ashvyr0/ashvyr0/README.md

 # Hey There! 🎉

 Greetings!
-I'm [Your Name], a software developer with a strong background in full-stack development.
+I'm Lrya Grace, a software developer with a strong background in full-stack development.
 My expertise lies in designing and implementing scalable solutions for complex problems.
 Here's a bit about my professional journey:

 ## Skills and Expertise